h4writer/droneshowcreator/docs/discription_edit_actions.rst

   5.2.2.12 Gamma correction

-  *This is a non-linear function to correct the light intensity, luminance or brightness of a color.
-The amount of gamma correction not only changes the brightness but also the ratio of red-green-blue.*
+  *This is a non-linear function to correct the light intensity, luminance or brightness of a color.*

   .. image:: images/gamma_corection.jpg